Deepa Mehta: Career

 Mehta directed two episodes of George Lucas' television series The Young Indiana Jones Chronicles.
 The first episode, "Benares, January 1910", aired in 1993.
 The second episode was aired in 1996 as part of a TV movie titled Young Indiana Jones: Travels with Father.

 Mehta directed several English-language films set in Canada, including The Republic of Love (2003) and Heaven on Earth (2008) which deals with domestic violence and has Preity Zinta playing the female lead.
 It premiered at the 2008 Toronto International Film Festival.
-Also in 2008 Mehta produced the documentary The Forgotten Woman, directed by her brother Dilip.
+Also in 2008, Mehta produced the documentary The Forgotten Woman, directed by her brother Dilip.

+In 2005, it was announced that Mehta would film an adaptation of Shilpi Somaya Gowda’s Secret Daughter with an ensemble cast of Amitabh Bachchan, John Abraham, Seema Biswas, and Terence Stamp with Nandita Das, Manisha Koirala, Mahima Chaudhry, and Padma Lakshmi in supporting roles.
+The film, titled Exclusion, was to have music by A. R. Rahman, and cinematography and editing by Giles Nuttgens and Colin Monie respectively.
+It would have been based on the Komagata Maru incident, an incident where Canada turned away 397 Indian dissidents as a part of a policy to keep Canada racially white.
+Although the project was postponed for many years, the film remained unrealised.

 In 2015, Mehta wrote and directed Beeba Boys.
 It premiered at the 2015 Toronto International Film Festival.

 In 2016, Mehta directed the drama film Anatomy of Violence, which uses fiction to explore the root causes which led to the 2012 Delhi gang rape and murder.

-On 29 October 2020, Telefilm Canada announced that Mehta's film Funny Boy (2020) would represent Canada in the Academy Awards race for best international feature film.
-However, the film was disqualified by the Academy Awards as its mix of English, Sinhala and Tamil dialogue did not surpass the required percentage of non-English dialogue.
+On 29 October 2020, Telefilm Canada announced that Mehta's film Funny Boy (2020) would represent Canada's official entry in the race for Academy Award for Best International Feature Film.
+However, the film was disqualified by the AMPAS as its mix of English, Sinhala and Tamil dialogue did not surpass the required percentage of non-English dialogue.

 At the 9th Canadian Screen Awards in 2021, Mehta won the Best Director award for Funny Boy.
 She and cowriter Shyam Selvadurai also won the award for Best Adapted Screenplay.